-School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey The control of the co ove must be present at the Curriculum Committee meeting or the proposal will be returned to the Schoo l or Division and must be submitted for a later date.
-Submission date 3/19/2020 Course prefix, number, and title CEN4333 - Advanced Database Development All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflected on the Approve ☐ Do Not Approve Man C. Myss Curriculum Committee Chair signature 4/8/2020 Date ☐ Approve ☐ Do Not Approve Provost Signature Date All Curriculum proposals require review by y the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig anature Date
+School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey ove must be present at the Curriculum Committee meeting or ol or Division and must be submitted for a later date.
+Submission date 3/19/2020 Course prefix, number, and title CEN4333 - Advanced Database Development of the Curriculum Committee and the Provost.
+Final approval or denial of a proposal is reflected on the completed and signed proposal. 🗌 Approve Do Not Approve Curriculum Committee Chair Signature Date □ Approve Do Not Approve Provost Signature Date All Curriculum proposals require review by y the Office of Accountability & Effectiveness.
+Reviewed Office of Accountability & Effectiveness Sig gnature Date